d00616/arduino-nRF5/README.md

  1. [Download and install the Arduino IDE](https://www.arduino.cc/en/Main/Software) (At least v1.6.12)
  2. Start the Arduino IDE
  3. Go into Preferences
- 4. Add ```https://sandeepmistry.github.io/arduino-nRF5/package_nRF5_boards_index.json``` as an "Additional Board Manager URL"
+ 4. Add ```https://d00616.github.io/arduino-nRF5/package_nRF5_boards_index.json``` as an "Additional Board Manager URL"
- 5. Open the Boards Manager from the Tools -> Board menu and install "Nordic Semiconductor nRF5 Boards"
+ 5. Open the Boards Manager from the Tools -> Board menu and install "Nordic Semiconductor nRF5 Boards (enhanced)"
  6. Select your nRF5 board from the Tools -> Board menu

 #### OS Specific Setup